Xiaomi cancels the most important MIUI update to these 6 phones

 MIUI 12.5 is a version released exclusively for fix the hundreds of MIUI 12 problems and not to renew the interface or the functions.
 This leaves the company in a bad position, as the problems caused by its own personalization layer will now not be solved in these terminals.

-If you have one of these mobiles do not wait for the MIUI 12.5 update and try to solve the problems or live with them until you decide to retire.
+If you have one of these mobiles do not wait for the MIUI 12.5 update and try to solve the problems or live with them until you decide to retire it.

 Via